mozilla/extension-workshop/documentation/develop/getting-started-with-web-ext.md

 web-ext sign --api-key=... --api-secret=... --api-proxy=https://yourproxy:6000
 {% endhighlight %}

-See the [--api-proxy](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/web-ext_command_reference#--api-proxy) option to learn more.
+See the [--api-proxy](/documentation/develop/web-ext-command-reference/#api-proxy) option to learn more.

 The following domains are used for signing and downloading files:

 - `addons.mozilla.org`
 - `addons.cdn.mozilla.net`

+<section id="signing-test-version-listed"></section>
 ### Signing a test version of a listed extension

-If you've [listed](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/Distribution/Submitting_an_add-on) an extension on [addons.mozilla.org](https://addons.mozilla.org/), use `web-ext` to create a signed but [unlisted](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/Distribution/Submitting_an_add-on#Self-distribution) version for testing purposes.
+If you've [listed](/documentation/publish/submitting-an-add-on/) an extension on [addons.mozilla.org](https://addons.mozilla.org/), use `web-ext` to create a signed but [unlisted](/documentation/publish/self-distribution/) version for testing purposes.
 For example, you may wish to distribute an alpha or beta version to users for early feedback and testing.

 First, change the version number in your [manifest.json](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json) so that it is different from the latest listed version.
-Then, create the unlisted version by using the [`--channel`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/web-ext_command_reference#web-ext_sign) option like this:
+Then, create the unlisted version by using the [`--channel`](/documentation/develop/web-ext-command-reference/#web-ext-sign) option like this:
 {% highlight javascript %}
 web-ext sign --channel=unlisted --api-key=... --api-secret=...
 {% endhighlight %}